mqarchane/Mautic-facebook/README.md

 This was a quick work i didn't validate nor optmize all data and variables.

 Here is a video tutorial explaining how to use this files: https://youtu.be/Jr98BOamcGo

+There is an easier way to create contact on Mautic via form submissions instead of Mautic API.
+I will create a video showing how when I get some time.